 If you consider yourself an expert on a particular topic, digital products are a great way to package that information and sell it to others looking to learn.

 If there’s an abundance of free blog posts or tutorials on YouTube about what you’d like to teach, you can compete by delivering content that promises not education but transformation.
 In other words, don’t sell the product—sell the customer’s own potential after buying your product.

-You can leverage an existing reputation as an expert to garner attention for your products, or if you’re starting from scratch, you can create and give away free content to generate interest and leads for your paid digital products.
+You can leverage an existing reputation as an expert to garner attention for your downloadable products to sell online or, if you’re starting from scratch, you can create and give away free content to generate interest and leads for your paid digital products.

-From stock photos to video footage to music and sound effects, there’s a global ecosystem of licensable digital assets uploaded by creatives for other creatives to use in their work.
+From stock photos to video footage, from music and sound effects, there’s a global ecosystem of licensable digital assets uploaded by creatives for other creatives to use in their work.

 When coming up with assets to create, it helps to work backward from the needs of your intended audience.
 Start by thinking about what kind of assets they’d want to use in order to create products that are actually in demand (and thus easier to sell).

 Also, be sure to protect your digital products with watermarks and other security measures, especially if you’re selling photos.